felangel/bloc/docs/fluttertodostutorial.md

 ?> **Note:** The `DetailsScreen` requires a todo id so that it can pull the todo details from the `TodosBloc` and so that it can update whenever a todo's details have been changed (a todo's id cannot be changed).

-The main things to note are that there is an `IconButton` which dispatches a `DeleteTodo` event as well as a checkbox which dispatches an `UpdateTodo` event.
+The main things to note are that there is an `IconButton` which adds a `DeleteTodo` event as well as a checkbox which adds an `UpdateTodo` event.

 There is also another `FloatingActionButton` which navigates the user to the `AddEditScreen` with `isEditing` set to `true`.
 We'll take a look at the `AddEditScreen` next.